 And the benefits of collagen don’t stop with beauty…

 Arthritis Sufferers and Collagen: Those suffering from painful osteoarthritis have found relief with collagen supplements, which replace faulty joint collagen with healthy molecules instead.

 Joints of Athletes Benefit From Collagen: Active people without arthritis can use collagen to help keep their joints healthy and to relieve pain from injuries.
 The ingested collagen quickly replaces any injured molecules lurking around after the stresses of physical exercise.

 Can Collagen Heal a Leaky Gut?
 It makes sense to take collagen for a leaky gut because the illness itself is caused in part by a lack of collagen in the body.
 This disorder can also surface when collagen in the intestinal lining becomes damaged due to inflammation.

 How Can You Increase Healthy Collagen in Your Body?

-If you’re really worried about less than perfect skin, you can always double up: drink collagen and also apply it to your face.
-Better yet, stimulate your skin’s natural collagen production with glycolic acid or see a microneedling professional.
+Get Into Your Skin: If you’re really worried about less than perfect skin, you can always double up: drink collagen and also apply it to your face.
+Better yet, stimulate your skin’s natural collagen production with glycolic acid or see a micro-needling professional.